davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ## About the Dataset

-The ADNI dataset has been used in this project to train and test our model.
+The ADNI dataset has been used in this project to train and test the model.
 ADNI is a well-known Alzheimer's disease research dataset that includes thousands of Magnetic Resonance Imaging (MRI) brain scans [2].
 The data has been separated into two groups; Cognitively Normal (CN), which are brain images of healthy individuals, and Alzheimer's Disease (AD), which are individuals who have been diagnosed with Alzheimer's disease.

 The ADNI dataset can be downloaded from their website, [ADNI website](https://adni.loni.usc.edu/).